 If you walked into the doctor’s office in excruciating pain and were told by the admitting staff that you could be seen immediately if you simply signed up for a medical credit card on the spot, no doubt you’d be very interested.
 At the same time, you might want to know why you shouldn’t simply reach for a credit card already in your wallet.
 Here’s the pitch you might hear:

 By paying for a procedure with your current card, you may approach your maximum credit limit or even exceed it, seriously damaging your credit score.
 By contrast, a medical card is designed exclusively to pay for medical procedures; that’s why, it’s easier to qualify for than other credit cards.
-Indeed, one medical card issuer, AccessOne MedCard advertises on its website, “No patient is ever denied.”
-To be as inclusive as possible, many issuers base their credit decisions more on your current employment than on your credit history.
+Indeed, one medical card issuer, AccessOne MedCard advertises on its website to be as inclusive as possible.
+Many issuers base their credit decisions more on your current employment than on your credit history.
 So, if you have a job, but your credit is marginal, you’ll still qualify.

 Unlike most regular credit cards, you don’t have to pay any account-opening or yearly fees to keep the account open.